Plissi/kamix-bitcoin-api/readme.md

 __localhost:3000/api/map/:hash__

-return a maps of inputs and outputs of a block
+return a map of inputs and outputs of a block